yeekian/tp/docs/DeveloperGuide.md

    **Expected**: TutorLink creates new empty files if missing.
 The application should not crash, and it should operate normally.

-2. **Simulate Corrupted Data Files**:
+2. **Simulate Corrupted Data**:
-    - Open any data file and add random text or invalid data structure, then save.
+    - Open any data file and add random text or invalid data entry, then save.
     - Re-launch TutorLink.

-   **Expected**: TutorLink should detect the corrupted data, provide an error message or recreate a new empty file if unreadable.
+   **Expected**: TutorLink should detect the corrupted or invalid data, display them to the user as entries to be discarded, and only load valid data entries.
    The application should not crash.

 ---